UWrc/UWrc.github.io/docs/hyak101/containers/background.md

 If you have heard of containers before starting this tutorial, you have likely heard about them in the context of Docker containers.
 Docker is another container program, but it requires users to have root access to build writable containers.
 Under Hyak's shared computing environment, users are not given root access and Apptainer on Hyak allows users to build containers with the `--fakeroot` tag simulating root access and resulting in a read-only container and filesystem.
 Apptainer is often used in High Performance Computing (HPC) because it allows users to install with simulated root access (`fakeroot`) in the shared computing environment.

 Hyak users may find it useful to use Docker to build containers on their local computer, upload them to Docker Hub, and download and convert them to Apptainer containers for use on Hyak.
 Apptainer performs this conversion, allowing Docker containers to be run on Hyak.
 Docker Hub is a great resource for publishing containers.
 Using Docker is a skill unto itself and outside of the scope of this tutorial.
 Docker is not loaded on Hyak.
-For interested users, we have curated a list of [**Additional Resources**](https://hyak.uw.edu/docs/resources), including more information and videos about Docker.
+For interested users, we have curated a list of [<ins>**Additional Resources**</ins>](https://hyak.uw.edu/docs/resources), including more information and videos about Docker.

 ### Container Repositories

 To create a container, you need a container image.
 Container images can either be built or pulled from container repositories.
 Container repositories are registries of downloadable container images.
-A common repository you may come across is [**Docker Hub**](https://hub.docker.com/).
+A common repository you may come across is [<ins>**Docker Hub**</ins>](https://hub.docker.com/).
 You can pull container images from Docker Hub by using the command

 ```js
  apptainer pull docker://publisher/container-tag